 - 1. The TWFA-IBI applies only to riverine assessment units meeting the following conditions (NHDES, 2007): - a.
 All sampling locations falling within shaded areas of the map to the right. - b.
-TWFA-IBI areas were defined as watersheds with a probability of supporting cold-water fish species equal to or greater than 0.50 (50%) as predicted by a logistic regression equation that includes latitude, longitude, and drainage area as the dependent variables less areas where the CWFA-IBI applies. - c.
+TWFA-IBI areas were defined as watersheds with a probability of supporting coldwater fish species equal to or greater than 0.50 (50%) as predicted by a logistic regression equation that includes latitude, longitude, and drainage area as the dependent variables less areas where the CWFA-IBI applies. - c.
 Other waters deemed suitable for the TWFA-IBI based on determinations by the NHDES biomonitoring program. - 2.
-Assessments shall be based on the most recent full calendar year of data (or years if there was insufficient data in the most recent year to make an assessment).
-If, however, older data indicate NS, the more recent data used to make a FS decisions must meet the requirements in Table 3-26 and must include biomonitoring data collected in the same general area and under similar conditions (i.e., wet weather, dry weather, season, etc.) as when older exceedances occurred.

-- Assessments shall be based on data collected in accordance with NHDES biomonitoring protocols, which include the collection, identification, and enumeration of fish within a representative stream reach of at least 500 feet using backpack electrofishing equipment (or suitable alternative fish sampling gear) to obtain a representative sample of the resident fish community. - 4.
-Assessment using the TWFA-IBI shall be based on collections with a minimum of 30 individuals and at least 3 fish species unless the department determines otherwise based on additional data that indicate an assessment using the TWFA-IBI is most appropriate for the conditions. - The TWFA-IBI score ranges from 9 45 and is the summation of nine individual metrics (NHDES, 2011) including; - 1) The percentage of benthic insectivore individuals. - 2) Percentage of brook trout and slimy sculpin individuals. - 3) Percentage of cold-water species. - 4) Percentage of top carnivore individuals. - 5) Age class structure of brook trout. - 6) Percentage of generalist feeder individuals. - 7) Percentage of individuals as common shiner, creek chub, and fall fish. - 8) Percentage of tolerant species. - 9) Percentage of fluvial specialists excluding blacknose dace.
+Assessments shall be based on the most current data.
+"Current" data shall be as described in section 3.1.10.
+If, however, older data was used in a NS decision, the more recent data used to make a FS decisions must meet the requirements in Table 3-27 and must include biomonitoring data collected in the same general area and under similar or more water quality limited conditions (i.e., wet weather, dry weather, season, etc.) as when older exceedences occurred. - 3.
+Assessments shall be based on data collected in accordance with NHDES biomonitoring protocols, which include the collection, identification, and enumeration of fish within a representative stream reach of at least 500 feet using backpack electrofishing equipment (or suitable alternative fish sampling gear) to obtain a representative sample of the resident fish community. - 4.
+Assessment using the TWFA-IBI shall be based on collections with a minimum of 30 individuals and at least 3 fish species unless the department determines otherwise based on additional data that indicate an assessment using the TWFA-IBI is most appropriate for the conditions. - 5.
+The TWFA-IBI score ranges from 9 45 and is the summation of eight individual metrics (NHDES, 2011) including: - 1) The percentage of benthic insectivore individuals. - 2) Percentage of brook trout and slimy sculpin individuals. - 3) Number of coldwater species. - 4) Age class structure of brook trout. - 5) Percentage of generalist feeder individuals. - 6) Percentage of individuals as common shiner, creek chub, and fall fish. - 7) Percentage of tolerant species. - 8) Percentage of fluvial specialists excluding blacknose dace. - 6.
+The indicator threshold for use support of 28 was defined as the 25th percentile score of the reference condition (i.e., minimally impacted).
+Details of the development of the TWFA-IBI can be found in NHDES publication "Transitional Water Fish Assemblage Index of Biotic Integrity for New Hampshire Wadeable Streams" (NHDES, 2011).

-- 6. The indicator threshold for use support of 28 was defined as 90% of the 25th percentile score of the reference condition (i.e., minimally impacted).
-Details of the development of the TWFA-IBI can be found in NHDES publication "Transitional Water Fish Assemblage Index of Biotic Integrity for New Hampshire Wadeable Streams" (NHDES, 2011). - Biologists review all assessment outcomes.
-Where there is uncertainty in the applicability to a site of the developed CWFA-IBI, or where multiple samples within an assessment unit conflict, the biologists may recommend an assessment category of insufficient information - potentially attaining standards (3-PAS) or insufficient information - potentially not supporting (3-PNS) as applicable. - 8.
+- 7. Biologists review all assessment outcomes.
+Where there is uncertainty in the applicability to a site of the developed CWFA-IBI, or where multiple samples within an assessment unit conflict, the biologists may recommend an assessment category of insufficient information potentially attaining standards (3-PAS) or insufficient information potentially not supporting (3-PNS) as applicable. - 8.
 See section 3.1.24 for determining waters that should be place in Category 5.

-Indicator 6:Habitat Assessments
+Indicator 7: Habitat Assessments